Harbour Energy CEO warns of lower UK investment due to windfall tax

 Harbour's share price has slumped around 19% since the plan was announced on May 26.

-Harbour's biggest shareholders include private equity firm EIG, which holds a 36% stake, and Singapore sovereign wealth fund GIC and Fidelity that hold around 5% each, according to Refinitiv Eikon data.
+Harbour's biggest shareholders include private equity firm EIG, which holds a 36% stake, and Singapore sovereign wealth fund GIC and Fidelity, which hold around 5% each, according to Refinitiv Eikon data.

 Britain's biggest oil and gas producershttps://tmsnrt.rs/3wP1xyu